trisyoungs/ralrecsoc/content/faq/_index.md

     answer: "Indeed we do!
 It is for indoor use only and, while it is regularly inspected according to [PIPA](https://www.pipa.org.uk/) standards, it is used at the hirer's risk.
 We provide padded mats to surround the castle when in use."
     show: true
   - question: "Can I hire the Lounge at any time, or only during work hours?"
-    answer: "You can hire the Lounge during work hours on a weekday, in the evenings, or at weekends.
+    answer: "You can hire the Lounge during work hours on a weekday, in the evenings, or at weekends, however we cannot guarantee exclusive use of the Lounge during weekday lunchtimes.
 Bear in mind that during work hours there is unlikely to be any parking available.
 Conversely, for weekend events you will need to contact RAL Security and arrange with them to open up the barriers on Road Five in order to access the building."
     show: true
   - question: "What's the maximum capacity of the Lounge?"
     answer: "With the normal table arrangement, approximately 50 seated.
 Moving the tables to the side gives you a capacity around 100 standing room only."